 Common Reporting Standard (CRS) explained

 The best way to mitigate the impact of the implementation of CRS is to become the tax resident of a low/no-tax country.
-As a tax resident, you will legally be entitled to use a tax ID from that country when opening new bank accounts (or updating existing accounts).
+As a tax resident, you will legally be entitled to use a tax ID from that country when opening new financial accounts (or updating existing accounts).
 If properly structured, you can also significantly reduce your tax burden (or eliminate it entirely).
 You can find a list of the best low/no-tax residencies here.
 You can also ask for personalized help directly from the Insiders Club homepage.

 An easy, legal workaround